2003–04 Arsenal L.F.C. season

 The 2003–04 season was Arsenal Ladies Football Club's 17th season since forming in 1987.
-The club participated in the National Division of the FA Women's Premier League, and reclaimed their League Title back from Fulham.
+The club participated in the National Division of the FA Women's Premier League, and reclaimed their League Title back from Fulham, defeating them at Highbury on the final day of the season to do so.
 They won the FA Cup as well, defeating Charlton Athletic 3–0 in the final to complete a domestic double.
 However, they missed out on the Premier League Cup once again, losing in the Semi Finals to Charlton Athletic.
 With no Europe to contend with this season, the only other silverware up for grabs was the London County Cup, which Arsenal also won after beating Fulham 4–0 in the Final.

 Following their 2–1 defeat to Charlton Athletic in October, Arsenal went unbeaten in the League for the next 108 League matches, a run that ended in 2009 with a 3–0 defeat at home to Everton.

 This was Arsenal's last season using Clarence Park as their home ground, ending their two-season stay at St Albans.
 The following season, Arsenal returned to Boreham Wood's ground, Meadow Park.
 This would remain their main home for the next 20 years.

 Arsenal's final game of the season against Fulham was played at Highbury.
 This was the last time the Women's team played at Highbury before the club moved to their new residence at Emirates Stadium in 2006.